 master branch by default, but you can also specify a version by entering a branch name, tag name, or commit hash.

-To trigger automatic deployment each time a commit gets pushed to a specific branch of the Git repository, generate a deploy token on Dashboard > LeanEngine > Your group > Deploy > Deploy from Git > Auto deploy and use it with the webhook URL shown on the page.
+To trigger automatic deployment each time a commit gets pushed to a specific branch of the Git repository, generate a deploy token on Dashboard > LeanEngine > Manage deployment > Your group > Settings > Auto deploy and use it with the webhook URL shown on the page.
 Cloud Engine will deploy the code on the specified branch to the specified environment each time the webhook URL receives a POST request.
 See the guidance on the console for more information on how to set up automatic deployment with GitHub Actions.

-You can view the past deployments of the staging environment and the production environment on Dashboard > LeanEngine > Your group > Deploy.
+You can view the past deployments of an environment on Dashboard > LeanEngine > Manage deployment > Your group > Deploy by expanding the dropdown menu on an environment and opening “Versions”.
 Each deployment has its description (based on information like Git commit message), version number, and timestamp displayed on the page.
 The deployments are ordered chronologically with the current deployment on the top.
-You can roll back to a previous deployment by hitting “Rollback to this version”.
-You can also view the most recent 10 deployments by hitting “Show more”.
-Besides viewing deployments by the environment, you can also hit “View deploy timeline” to view all deployments chronologically (with the latest on the top).
+You can roll back to a previous deployment by hitting “Deploy to”.
+Besides viewing deployments by the environment, you can also view all deployments chronologically under “Timeline” (with the latest on the top).

 You can create multiple groups under the same application for hosting different backend programs that have access to the same data from the Data Storage service.
 Each group can be bound to a different custom domain, making the following scenarios possible: